Will Your Job Still Exist In 2030?

 At the same time, "the economy is adding jobs that make use of new technologies," McKinsey economists wrote.
 Those jobs include software developers and information security specialists — who are constantly in short supply — but also solar panel installers and wind turbine technicians.

-Health care jobs — including hearing aid specialists and home health aides — will stay in high demand for the next decade, as baby boomers age.
+Health care jobs, including hearing aid specialists and home health aides, will stay in high demand for the next decade, as baby boomers age.
 McKinsey also forecast growth for jobs that tap into human creativity or "socioemotional skills" or provide personal service for the wealthy, like interior designers, psychologists, massage therapists, dietitians and landscape architects.

 In some occupations, even as jobs disappear, new ones might offset the losses.
-For example, digital assistants might replace counter attendants and clerks who helps with rentals, but more workers might be needed to help shoppers in stores or staff distribution centers, McKinsey economists wrote.
+For example, digital assistants might replace counter attendants and clerks who help with rentals, but more workers might be needed to help shoppers in stores or staff distribution centers, McKinsey economists wrote.

 Similarly, enough new jobs will be created in transportation or customer service and sales to offset ones lost by 2030.

 Employers and communities could do more to match workers in waning fields to other compatible jobs with less risk of automation.
-For instance, 900,000 bookkeepers, accountants and auditing clerks nationwide might see their jobs phased out, but could be retrained to become loan officers, claim adjusters or insurance underwriters, the McKinsey report said.
+For instance, 900,000 bookkeepers, accountants and auditing clerks nationwide might see their jobs phased out but could be retrained to become loan officers, claims adjusters or insurance underwriters, the McKinsey report said.

-Automation will likely continue to widen the gap between job growth in urban and rural areas.
+Automation is likely to continue widening the gap between job growth in urban and rural areas

 By 2030, the majority of job growth may be concentrated in just 25 megacities and their peripheries, while large swaths of the country see slower job creation and even lose jobs, the researchers found.
 This gap has already widened in the past decade, as Federal Reserve Chairman Jerome Powell noted in his remarks on Wednesday.